 You don’t speak a word of Spanish but that doesn’t mean you can’t bear your testimony in your local branch.

-ILP isn’t affiliated with the Church of Jesus Christ of Latter Day Saints but we do have a lot of LDS volunteers (And no!
-You don’t have to be LDS to volunteer with us!).
+ILP isn’t affiliated with the Church of Jesus Christ of Latter Day Saints but we do have a lot of volunteers who are members (And no!
+You don’t have to be to volunteer with us!).
 But if you are, you’ll be able to attend church on Sundays no matter what ILP country you go to … church just might be a little different than it is at home.

 Play An Instrument